When someone isn’t following the rules

 If you need support with this, there are a number of ways to get it.

-Talk to your friends, or if you are a first-year student, you can talk to your STYCs (Second and Third Year Contacts).
+Talk to your friends, or if you are a first-year student, you can talk to your STYMs (Second and Third Year Mentors).
 You could also ask for advice from your college, your tutor, student ambassadors, the Students' Union (YUSU), or the Student Hub, depending on the nature of the situation.

 We encourage you to challenge inappropriate behaviour directly.
 However, if this doesn’t work, you can report your concerns about another student using the University’s Report and Support tool.